alexec/maven-vbox-plugin/README.md

 * %PORT% - The port the web server is running on.
 * %VBOX_ADDITIONS% - The path the VirtualBox Guest Additions on the host OS.

+Authentication
+---
+By default the username is "tallquark" and the default password "keenbrick".

 Supported Host OS Types
 ===
 * Mac OS-X